Fishcake: Singapore

 Fishcakes and fish balls are prepared from one or more kinds of fish.
 They may contain starch, additional condiments or government permitted colouring agents.
 Fishcakes must contain at least 40% of fish under governmental regulations.

-Homemade fishballs and fish cakes can also be made using store bought or homemade fish paste.
+Homemade fishballs and fish cakes can also be made using store-bought or homemade fish paste.
 Fish paste that are sold commercially have to contain more than one fish, with possible additions of condiments, colouring agents or starch.
 Based on the Singaporean government Food Regulations, Fish Pastes should contain at least 70% fish.
-Homemade fish cakes are usually made from mackerel because of its sweeter taste and ease in preparing.
+Homemade fish cakes are usually made from mackerel because of their sweeter taste and ease of preparation.
 Fish paste mixtures are often put in food processors or traditionally thrown against the side of mixing bowls to achieve the bouncier texture of fish cakes.
 They are then shaped by hand or in molds into various shapes and sizes and stored in the refrigerator or freezer till use.